What To Do When You Can’t Sleep

 Relaxation techniques can be incredibly useful in helping you to get to sleep and reducing stress around not being able to sleep.

 Listening to a guided meditation can be very effective in getting you into a calm mindset and relaxing tensed muscles.
-There are lots of great places online where you can access guided meditations specifically designed to help you sleep, such as through an online sleep treatment.
+There are lots of great places online where you can access guided meditations specifically designed to help you sleep, such as through an online insomnia treatment.
 You could choose to do a mediation on your own if you are used to practicing mindfulness.

 Meditations could be carried out in bed to help you drift off to sleep, or you could move to another room, as we mentioned previously, and meditate before returning to bed.